lajohnston/smslib/docs/tilemap.md

 ## Define tile data

-Each tile in the map is 2 bytes - the first is a pattern index reference  (see [patterns](./patterns.md)) and the second contains various attributes.
-The following attributes can be ORed together to create a byte containing all the attributes (i.e. tilemap.FLIP_X|tilemap.PRIORITY).
+Each tile in the map is 2 bytes.
+The first is a pattern index reference (see [patterns](./patterns.md)) and the second contains various attributes.
+The following attributes can be ORed together to create a byte containing all the attributes (i.e. tilemap.FLIP_X | tilemap.PRIORITY).

 ```
 tilemap.HIGH_BIT        ; 9th bit for the pattern ref, allows pattern refs 256+